-[102] Baker also found that the existence of a duty of fairness does not determine what requirements will be applicable in a given set of circumstances as "the concept of procedural fairness is eminently variable and its content is to be decided in the specific context of each case" (Knight v Indian Head School Division No. 19, [1990] 1 SCR 653 at p 682).
-The duty of fairness is flexible and variable and "depends on an appreciation of the context of the particular statute and the rights affected" (Baker at para 22).

-[103] In these circumstances, given the nature of the statute and the wording of s 81(1) of the Parliament of Canada Act, any common law duty of procedural fairness concerning consultation about the appointment of an Ethics Commissioner is owed to the leaders of every recognized party in the House of Commons and is owed within the context of the parliamentary process for the appointment of an Officer of Parliament.
+- [112] Baker also found that the existence of a duty of fairness does not determine what requirements will be applicable in a given set of circumstances as "the concept of procedural fairness is eminently variable and its content is to be decided in the specific context of each case" (Knight v Indian Head School Division No. 19, [1990] 1 SCR 653 at p 682).
+The duty of fairness is flexible and variable and "depends on an appreciation of the context of the particular statute and the rights affected" (Baker at para 22). - [113] In these circumstances, given the nature of the statute and the wording of s 4.1(1) of the Lobbying Act, any common law duty of procedural fairness concerning consultation about the appointment of a Commissioner of Lobbying is owed to the leaders of every recognized party in the Senate and the House of Commons and is owed within the context of the parliamentary process for the appointment of an Officer of Parliament.
 Those leaders are the elected representatives of the public.
-The Applicant offers no supporting jurisprudence and I am not persuaded that any such duty can be extended to the Applicant or the public whose interests it says that it represents, a participatory role in the parliamentary appointment process (see P&S Holdings Ltd v Canada 2017 FCA 41).
+The Applicant offers no supporting jurisprudence and I am not persuaded that any such duty can be extended to the Applicant on the basis of its public interest standing, the fact of which cannot afford the Applicant, or the public whose interests it says that it represents, a participatory role in the parliamentary appointment process (see P&S Holdings Ltd v Canada 2017 FCA 41).